-As of March 31, 2010 there were 1,923,413 6% convertible exchangeable preferred shares issued and outstanding at an issue price of \$10.00 per share.
+As of June 30, 2010 there were 1,213,142 shares of Preferred Stock issued and outstanding at an issue price of \$10.00 per share.
 Dividends on the Preferred Stock are cumulative from the date of original issuance at the annual rate of 6% of the liquidation preference of the Preferred Stock, payable quarterly on the first day of February, May, August and November, commencing February 1, 2005.
 Since inception until April 6, 2009, the Company declared and paid these dividends when due.
-However, as part of the Company's program to reduce expenditure, on April 6, 2009, June 22, 2009, October 19, 2009, January 7, 2010 and March 29, 2010, the Company's Board of Directors resolved not to declare payment of, but continue to accumulate, the cash dividend.
-The Board of Directors will continue to evaluate the payment of a quarterly cash dividend on a quarterly basis.
+However, as part of the Company's program to reduce expenditure, with respect to six quarters, the Company's Board of Directors resolved not to declare payment of, but continue to accumulate, the cash dividend.
 Any dividends must be declared by the Company's Board of Directors and must come from funds that are legally available for dividend payments.
 The Preferred Stock has a liquidation preference of \$10 per share, plus accrued and unpaid dividends.

 To the extent that any dividends payable on the Preferred Stock are not declared and paid, such unpaid dividends are accumulated.
-If the Company fails to pay an aggregate amount equal to at least six quarterly dividends (whether or not consecutive) on the Preferred Stock, the size of the Company's Board of Directors will be increased by two members and the holders of the Preferred Stock, voting separately as a class, will have the right to vote to fill the two vacancies created thereby until the Company pays all accumulated but unpaid dividends, at which time such the size of the Company's Board of Directors will be decreased by two members and the Directors appointed by the Preferred Stock holders will resign.
+As the Company has not paid an aggregate amount equal to six quarterly dividends on the Preferred Stock, the size of the Company's Board has been increased by two members and the holders of the Preferred Stock, voting separately as a class, are entitled to vote to fill the two vacancies created thereby until the Company pays all accrued but unpaid dividends, at which time such right is terminated.
+The Company has received a request from a holder of at least 10% of the issued and outstanding Preferred Stock that the Company call a special meeting of the holders of Preferred Stock for the election of directors to fill the two vacancies.

 The Preferred Stock is convertible at the option of the holder at any time into the Company's common stock at a conversion rate of approximately 0.42553 shares of common stock for each share of Preferred Stock based on a price of \$23.50.
-During the first quarter of 2010, 123,400 shares of Preferred Stock were converted into 239,396 shares of the Company's common stock.
-Since inception through March 31, 2010, holders have voluntarily converted 1,066,587 shares of Preferred Stock into common stock.
-During April 2010, an additional 710,271 shares of Preferred Stock were converted into 1,416,203 shares of the Company's common stock.
-The Company has reserved 818,470 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at March 31, 2010 and the number was further reduced to 516,228 with the conversions done in April 2010.
-The Preferred Shares have been retired and canceled and shall upon cancellation be restored to the status of authorized but unissued shares of preferred stock, subject to reissuance by the Board of Directors as shares of preferred stock of one or more series.
+During the six months ended June 30, 2010, 833,671 shares of Preferred Stock were converted into 1,655,599 shares of the Company's common stock.
+Since inception through June 30, 2010, holders have voluntarily converted 1,776,858 shares of Preferred Stock into common stock.
+The Company has reserved 516,228 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at June 30, 2010.
+The shares of Preferred Stock have been retired and canceled and shall upon cancellation be restored to the status of authorized but unissued shares of preferred stock, subject to reissuance by the Board of Directors as shares of preferred stock of one or more series.